shafeez273/Postix-Social-App/README.md

-## Name
-Postix

-## Description
-Postix will be a microblogging application that allows users to create short messages (posts) and share them with with their followers.
-The application will support user registration, login, logout, and the ability to follow other users.
-Search will be able to create posts, view the timeline of posts of themselves and other users, and view an aggregated timeline of posts from users they follow.
-Search will also be able to like posts.

-## Visuals

-## Installation
+## Overview

-For the implementation, the techologies React, Spring Boot, MariaDB, and Docker are to be used.
+Postix is a microblogging application developed as part of a university project.
+It enables users to share short posts, connect with others, and interact through a simple and intuitive social feed.

-## Project status
+## Features

-Develop REST API with SpringBoot
+User authentication (registration, login, logout) Create and view posts
+Follow and unfollow users
+Personalized timeline with posts from followed users View profiles and user-specific posts
+Like posts
+Search for users and posts
+Tech Stack
+Frontend: React
+Backend: Spring Boot (REST API)
+Database: MariaDB
+Containerization: Docker